 The roof should be designed and constructed in accordance with clause 8.4 of BS 5250 and BS EN ISO 13788.
-Detailed information on methods to control harmful condensation is provided in BS 5250 Code of Practice for control of condensation in buildings, Section 8.4 Roofs.
+Detailed information on methods to control harmful condensation is provided in BS 5250 Code of Practice for control of condensation in buildings Annex H.

 Prevention of condensation in roof voids is best achieved through the provision of natural air ventilation.
-BS 5250 states that the Designer should take account of the following moisture sources in buildings:
+BS 5250 states that the Designer should take account of the following moisture sources in buildings;

-- Water incorporated during the construction process (including precipitation). - Precipitation after construction. - Water vapour arising from the occupants and their activities. - Temporary condensation occurring when cold weather conditions are followed by warm, humid weather.
+- Water incorporated during the construction process (including precipitation). - Precipitation after construction. - Water vapour arising from the occupants and their activities. - Atmospheric moisture drawn into the roof during warm humid weather conditions.